Imagine opening a new app, eager to explore its features, only to be bombarded with confusing menus and endless options.

 Our Flow Analytics lets you see how different segments (users or companies) interact with your walkthrough for the time period you choose.

-You can see the number of shown, completed, and dismissed walkthroughs, and the average time it takes to complete it.
+You can see the number of shown, completed, and dismissed walkthroughs, and the average time it takes to complete them.
 Plus, you can visualize this data in a bar or line chart.

 Not only that, but you can see the breakdown of each of your UI elements, whether it’s a modal, tooltip, slideout, or something else, to understand what is causing friction.

-6. Collect customer feedback to understand user experience deeper
+6. Collect customer feedback to understand the user experience more deeply

 Creating the perfect walkthroughs that don’t bore customers and provide enough guidance for them to reach your product’s “aha!” moment takes time.

-To improve your efforts, simply trigger a survey once the walkthrough is over and ask your users about their experience.
+To improve your efforts, simply trigger a survey once the walkthrough is over and collect user feedback on their onboarding experience.
 Remember to leave a space for them to add their concerns.
 Afterward, use this information to improve your walkthroughs accordingly.

 Userpilot’s user feedback features let you customize your user surveys how you wish: add videos or long forms, change the design to match your brand, and much more.

-We hope the examples from our article motivate you to create your own interactive walkthrough.
-If you want to increase activation, adoption, and MRR like our clients did, book a free demo today to learn how Userpilot can help you.
+If you want to increase activation, adoption, user retention, and MRR like our clients did, book a free demo today to learn how Userpilot’s valuable features can help you.